-REVISION NO: D ISSUE DATE: 16/06/2022 PAGE 108 OF 152 CEMF Section Requirement Document Reference 3.9a Principal Contractors will identify hold points, beyond which approval is required to proceed with a certain a These hold points will be documented in the CEMP or relevant sub-plans.
-Example activities include vegets removal and water discharge. activity.
-N/A to SEMP as ation activities not defined as construction 3.9b Table 6 provides the structure for these hold points to be included in the CEMP as well as an initial list of hold points which will be implemented.
+CEMF Section Requirement Document Reference 3.9a Principal Contractors will identify hold points, beyond which approval is required to proceed with a certain activity.
+These hold points will be documented in the CEMP or relevant sub-plans.
+Example activities include vegetation removal and water discharge.
+N/A to SEMP as activities not defined as construction 3.9b Table 6 provides the structure for these hold points to be included in the CEMP as well as an initial list of hold points which will be implemented.
 3.10a Principal Contractors are responsible for determining the training needs of their personnel.
-As a minimum to include site induction, regular toolbox talks and topic specific environmental training as follows: The site induction will be provided to all site personnel and will include, as a minimum: Training purpose, objectives and key issues, Contractor's environmental and sustainability policy(s) and key performance indicators, Due diligence, duty of care and responsibilities, Relevant conditions of any environmental licence and/or relevant conditions of approval, Site specific issues and controls including those described in the environmental procedures, Reporting procedure(s) for environmental hazards and incidents, and Communication and protocols for interactions with community and stakeholders Toolbox talks will be held on a regular basis in order to provide a project or site wide update, includi key or recurring environmental issues; and Topic specific environmental training should be based upon, but is not limited to, Issue specific sub- his will Section 8 ing any -plans Topic specific environmental training should be based upon, but is not limited to, Issue specific sub- required under Section 3.5 (a) (i-xi). -plans
+As a minimum this will include site induction, regular toolbox talks and topic specific environmental training as follows: Section 8 i.
+The site induction will be provided to all site personnel and will include, as a minimum: a.
+Training purpose, objectives and key issues, Contractor's environmental and sustainability policy(s) and key performance indicators, b.
+Due diligence, duty of care and responsibilities, c.
+Relevant conditions of any environmental licence and/or relevant conditions of approval, d.
+Site specific issues and controls including those described in the environmental procedures, e.
+Reporting procedure(s) for environmental hazards and incidents, and f.
+Communication and protocols for interactions with community and stakeholders ii.
+Toolbox talks will be held on a regular basis in order to provide a project or site wide update, including any key or recurring environmental issues; and iii.
+Topic specific environmental training should be based upon, but is not limited to, Issue specific sub-plans required under Section 3.5 (a) (i-xi).